 This year’s law firm brand index has been one of the most competitive.
 The top ten UK firms are separated by the fewest number of points in the Index’s history.
 Pinsent Masons is this year’s strongest law firm brand in the UK, overtaking four-time leader Eversheds Sutherland by the smallest of margins.
 Compared to the overall UK picture, Pinsent Masons stands out to clients for its responsiveness, the good working relationships it develops and fulfilling promises to deliver results.

 The firm who made the most progress in the index this year is CMS.
-Jo Aitken, Director of Acritas said: “This year’s biggest riser is CMS.
+Jo Summers, Director of Acritas said: “This year’s biggest riser is CMS.
 The firm has disrupted the top 10 by climbing an impressive 9 ranks since their merger to claim 4th.
 The three-way merger with Olswang and Nabarro has created a platform which can offer UK clients deep sector specialism and access to a comprehensive pan-European offer.”

 Jo added: “Linklaters stands out as the number one firm with both financial institutions and London-based buyers while Herbert Smith Freehills remains untouchable for its top-level litigation consideration.”